 How It Helps: Supports circulation, may break down spike protein, reduces clotting.

 Typical Dosage: 100-200 mg/day (2000-4000 FU).
-Doses vary widely; these are based on common use and limited studies.

-Why It May Detox: May dissolve fibrin clots and degrade spike protein linked to vaccine-induced thrombosis..
+Why It May Detox: May dissolve fibrin clots and degrade spike protein linked to vaccine-induced thrombosis.
 Derived from natto (fermented soybeans); take on empty stomach.

 Caution: Avoid with blood thinners due to bleeding risk.